vcmi/vcmi/docs/developers/Building_macOS.md

 ## Conan package manager

-Please find detailed instructions in [VCMI repository](./Conan.md).
-Note that the link points to the cutting-edge state in `develop` branch, for the latest release check the same document in the [master branch](./Conan.md).
+Please find detailed instructions [here](./Conan.md).
+Note that the link points to the state of the current branch, for the latest release check the same document in the [master branch](https://github.com/vcmi/vcmi/blob/master/docs/developers/Сonan.md).

 On the step where you need to replace **PROFILE**, choose: